 TDS or Total dissolved solids is minerals, salts or and some organic matter dissolved in water.
 The solids dissolved in water can be iron, chlorides, sulfates, calcium or other minerals found on the earth’s surface.According to WHO, the water with a TDS level of less than 600 mg/litre is considered to be good.
 As per IS 10500 (drinking water) the TDS should be less than 500.

 So, we can conclude that if the TDS test of your water shows TDS count of less than 500 mg/litre, then you simply don’t need a RO water purifier.
 Look for a simple water filter and that will not just protect you from diseases but also save you money.
 A good choice would be a UV Purifier with sediment filter and activated carbon post filter.

 If the TDS count is above 800mg/litre, then you have no choice but to go for a RO water purifier.
-In this case make sure that you buy a RO water Purifier with a mineralizer that adds several minerals in water an not just calcium and magnesium.
+In this case make sure that you buy a RO water Purifier with a mineralizer that adds several minerals in water and not just calcium and magnesium.
 If your RO water purifier comes with a TDS Controller, then you can adjust the TDS in purified water as per your choice.
 We recommend it to be 100 – 150 mg/liter

 RO water, when sufficiently mineralized with a good mineral cartridge is probably safe for human consumption.
 I used the word “probably” because there isn’t sufficient research or evidence available about safety of drinking artificially mineralized RO water over long term.

 But if you ask me which type of water is the best, then it is UV filtered tap or ground water without a doubt.
 You just need to be living at a place where the quality of input water is not too poor.
 However, this is not an option for most of us and hence the popularity of RO water purifiers.